crate/cratedb-guide/docs/feature/search/vector/index.md

 search finds similar data using approximate nearest neighbor (ANN) algorithms.
 Compared to traditional keyword search, vector search yields more relevant results and executes faster.

+Feature vectors may be computed from raw data using machine learning methods such as feature extraction algorithms, word embeddings, or deep learning networks.

 :::{rubric} Details
 :::